10 Examples of Strengths and Weaknesses for Job Interviews

 Placeholder

 Explaining that you are aware of a particular weakness and have taken steps to improve is a sign of maturity and drive that is attractive to employers.
-Here is a sample structure for a response:
+A sample structure for a response might look like:

 When preparing to discuss your weaknesses, choose one that gives you the chance to demonstrate growth and enthusiasm for learning.
-Here are some weaknesses that you might select from for your response:
+Some weaknesses that you might select from for your response include:

 • Self-critical